DOES SPAY/NEUTER CAUSE NEGATIVE BEHAVIOR CHANGES IN DOGS?

 - a contract with a breeder that requires spay at a prescribed time after purchase of the female dog

-In the San Francisco Bay Area, almost every female dog we encounter in public places (e.g., dog parks, neighborhood walks) has been spayed.
-Additionally, almost every female dog is described by their guardian as “shy” (i.e., fearful, skittish, retreats from new people or situations), or “does not do well with people/dogs she does not know” (i.e., fearful and aggressive towards people or other dogs that scare her).
+In the San Francisco Bay Area, where almost every female dog encountered in public places (e.g., dog parks, neighborhood walks) has been spayed, a relatively new problem is being observed.
+Specifically, almost every female dog is described by their guardian as “shy” (i.e., fearful, skittish, retreats from new people or situations), or “does not do well with people/dogs she does not know” (i.e., fearful and aggressive towards people or other dogs that scare her).
 From our perspective, the body language these dogs exhibit is not that of a confident, happy dog.
 In fact, this type of behavior in dogs seems unnatural and antithetical to the species.
 For example, who would ever expect to meet a skittish or unfriendly Golden Retriever?

 Another common behavior issue guardians of fearful dogs share is reaction to environmental issues (e.g., thunder, loud noises, new places).
 The behavior their dogs exhibit ranges from mild anxiety to a full-blown “panic attack“.
 Separation anxiety is another undesirable behavior often exhibited in fearful dogs.
 Most guardians have no idea why their dog reacts as they do, and most are looking to do what they can to help their dogs.
 As a last resort, some guardians find themselves relinquishing these dogs back to a shelter because the dog’s behavior is not manageable for them.
 The San Francisco Society for the Prevention of Cruelty to Animals (SF SPCA) is the SF Bay Area’s largest and most progressive adoption agency, and their response to the widespread behavioral problems is to offer specialized “bravery classes for shy dogs“.
 However, they have one very significant caveat: